Milnor invariants via unipotent Magnus embeddings: Refinement of the higher -invariant.

 \section{Refinement of the higher $\bar{\mu}$-invariant.}

 In the original papers \cite{Mil1,Mil2}, Milnor defined $\bar{\mu}$-invariants even in the case $f_m(\mathfrak{l}_{\ell})\neq 0,$ as mentioned in the fifth difficulty (V).
+While Habegger and Lin \cite{HL} considered a lift of Milnor invariants to string links, we will give a new approach which is also applicable to tame links.
 This section gives a refinement of the $\bar{\mu}$-invariants and describes a computation of the higher invariants, similar to Theorem \ref{thm1}.